dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

-   preliminary project, that of raising an army: and the case would have been, that when they had collected that army, they would have broken into distinct parties, like the generals of Alexander's army, and destroyed each other, to decide who should be the reigning usurper.

-   Symptoms of disgust had already begun to appear among the chiefs.
+   preliminary project, that of raising an army: and the case would have been, that when they had collected that army, they would have broken into distinct parties, like the generals of Alexander's army, and destroyed each other, to decide who should be the reigning usurper. &mdash; Symptoms of disgust had already begun to appear among the chiefs.
 Hamilton despised Washington; Adams was jealous of Hamilton; and Hamilton had a perfect contempt for Adams.
 But in the end, John, I believe would have come poorly off.
 He was not a man of the sword, but only of *the cockade*.

    I purposely delayed entering upon this subject till the presidential election should be over.
-Had I published it before that time the clamor of faction would have said it was an electioneering trick.
-Now, they cannot say it.
-The choice made at that election was the spontaneous choice of the people, and is therefore the more honorable both to the electors and the elected.
+Had I published it before that time the clamour of faction would have said it was an electioneering trick. *Now*, they cannot say it.
+The choice made at that election was the spontaneous choice of the people, and is therefore the more honourable both to the electors and the elected.
 The country at this time, compared with what it was two or three years ago, is in a state of tranquility; and in a fit disposition of calmness to take the matters herein stated into consideration before the next meeting of congress.
-It is by keeping a country well informed upon its affairs, and discarding from its councils everything of mystery, that harmony is preserved or restored among the people, and confidence reposed in the government.
+It is by keeping a country well informed upon its affairs, and discarding from its councils every thing of mystery, that harmony is preserved or restored among the people, and confidence reposed in the government.

    THOMAS PAINE.

    June 5th, 1805.

+   Footnotes:

+   1. John Dickinson, the respectable author of the farmer's letters before the revolution began.
+   Charles Thomson, the faithful secretary of the old congress during the revolution.

+   2. Mr. Skipwith with resigned the consulship during the administration of John Adams.
+I believe on account of a rude insulting letter he received from Timothy Pickering then secretary of state.
+Mr.
+   Jefferson re-appointed Mr. Skipwith.

+   3. Timothy Pickering's reflection on the *militia* deserves a rebuff.
+It was the militia that fought at *Bunker's hill*, under* Warren*, a military general. &mdash; It was by the aid of numerous reinforcements of militia to join General Gates that *Burgoyne* was taken.
+It was by a volunteer militia under *Stark*, a volunteer general, that col. *Baum*, a Hessian officer, was defeated at Bennington, in Vermont, which was the prelude to the capture of Burgoyne.
+But perhaps Timothy reasons from himself; and if he makes himself the standard by which to judge of the merits of the militia there is ground for his saying the *militia never did any good and never will.*
+   Timothy's first public employment was very harmless, that of a teacher of psalmody.
+When the revolution began he *learned* the *manual exercise*, and then *taught it*.
+He was afterwards appointed a colonel of a regiment of *militia*, and when the affairs of *Lexington and Concord* took place, April 19, 1775, and the British were retreating from Concord back to Boston, an order was sent to *Timothy*, to march with his regiment, and post himself at a certain place to cut off their retreat.
+Timothy marched but he stopped short of the *place*, and drew up his men, and went to prayers, till the British passed it.
+His prayers saved him from the *dangers* of that day.
+I do not know that he sung psalms. &mdash; Perhaps not.
+The enemy might have *overheard him*.
+Had Timothy done his duty on that occasion, and put his trust in God without loitering away his time, the whole party of the British, about two thousand, must have been prisoners, for they could not have got back into Boston; and the slaughter at Bunker's hill, the 17th of June following, could not have taken place.
+The whole force of the British at Boston at that time was about four thousand; *one half* of which were on this expedition.
+T.P.